BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-Again we want to only allow our IP to access our Honeypot as for the protocol it is currently set to SSH we can scroll up and select TCP for the port range it is one colon to specify a range and then I'll type in 65535 and as for the source.
-You want to select my IP and what this rule will do is it will allow your IP to access your honey pod on any port and then you want to click on the plus button then you want to add another one but this time you want to select UDP put in the same ports and make sure you select my IP and then you hit the plus button and now you should have two rules one with the protocol TCP and UDP.
-There is an automatic rule that was created that would do an explicit deny all and that is what we want.:  <br/>
+Again we want to only allow our IP to access our Honeypot.
+As for the protocol, it is currently set to 'SSH'.
+We can scroll up and select 'TCP'.
+For the port range, it is one colon to specify a range and then I'll type in '65535'.
+As for the source, you want to select my IP and what this rule will do is it will allow your IP to access your honeypot on any port.
+Then you want to click on the '+' button.
+Second to last, you want to add another one but this time you want to select 'UDP'.
+Put in the same ports and make sure you select my IP.
+Finally you hit the '+' button and now you should have two rules.
+One with the protocol 'TCP and 'UDP'.
+There is an automatic rule that was created that would do an explicit deny-all, and that is what we want.:  <br/>
 <br />
 <img src="https://snipboard.io/E8ioSG.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />